 The idea of two or more businesses forming a marketing partnership is not new.
 Companies have been doing this long term.
 When done right, a marketing partnership provides each member with an expanded reach, and it allows them to mutually benefit from the resources of each other.

-However, when done wrong it can lend to one company taking advantage of another.
-For this reason it is important to approach marketing partnerships with discretion.
-In this article we will look at how marketing partnerships work, how to choose partners wisely and other helpful tips that can help you get into a great marketing partnership that will be beneficial for both parties involved.
+However, when done wrong it can lead to one company taking advantage of another.
+For this reason, it is important to approach marketing partnerships with discretion.
+In this article, we will look at how marketing partnerships work, how to choose partners wisely, and other helpful tips that can help you get into a great marketing partnership that will be beneficial for both parties involved.